 Yes No TR-2.8: Require new development to provide on-site facilities such as bicycle storage and showers, provide connections to existing and planned facilities, dedicate land to expand existing facilities or provide new facilities such as sidewalks and/or bicycle lanes/paths, or share in the cost of improvements.
 Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] TR-7.1: Require large employers to develop TDM programs to reduce the vehicle trips and vehicle miles generated by their employees through the use of shuttles, provision for carsharing, bicycle sharing, carpool, parking strategies, transit incentives and other measures.
+The project includes bicycle parking and connects to bicycle paths on West San Carlos.
+TR-7.1: Require large employers to develop TDM programs to reduce the vehicle trips and vehicle miles generated by their employees through the use of shuttles, provision for carsharing, bicycle sharing, carpool, parking strategies, transit incentives and other measures.
+Not applicable Describe how the project is consistent or why the measure is not applicable. bicycle infrastructure and would include a TDM for parking reduction including 100 percent unbundled parking for all residential spaces and Transit Subsidies (e.g., providing VTA SmartPasses to residents).
+TR-8.5: Promote participation in car share programs to minimize the need for parking spaces in new and existing development.
+Not applicable \boxtimes Describe how the project is consistent or why the measure is not applicable.
+Parking would be reduced via provision of a TDM plan and other trip reduction strategies.
+4) Water Conservation and Urban Forestry Measures Yes No MS-3.1 : Require water-efficient landscaping, which conforms to the State's Model Water Efficient Landscape Ordinance, for all new commercial, institutional, industrial and developer-installed residential development unless for recreation needs or other area functions.
 Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] TR-8.5: Promote participation in car share programs to minimize the need for parking spaces in new and existing development.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] 4) Water Conservation and Urban Forestry Measures Yes No MS-3.1 : Require water-efficient landscaping, which conforms to the State's Model Water Efficient Landscape Ordinance, for all new commercial, institutional, industrial and developer-installed residential development unless for recreation needs or other area functions.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment]
+Project landscaping would be water efficient and compliant with State's Model Water Efficient Landscape Ordinance.